Florence-Team-8/anomaly-detection-project/README.md

 > Both groups are looking at lessons that are at the beginning of the lessons.
 > Graduates pinging early lessons makes sense.
 Codeup programs range from 4-6 months, and the top accessed lessons are earlier lessons.
 Perhaps alumni needed to look up something that they learned very early on.
 > Both types of lessons accessed contain material that would be used quite frequently in a career.
-#### 7. Which lessons are least accessed?

-> Program 4 (Front End Program) was not used in the responses for the most and least accessed endpoints since it was a test group.
-Full Stack PHP & Java did not > have similar low accessed endpoints as they did for the most accessed endpoints.
-There least accessed included some Data Science pages while the lows for Data > Science were lessons that are least used in Data Science.

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>